Wesley Chapel / Tampa

 I received a notice in the mail from my insurance company requesting information about my office visit.
 What should I do, and why is this important?

-From time to time, insurance companies spot check to make sure their client's actually received the care from the physician who submitted the claim.
+From time to time, insurance companies spot check to make sure their clients received the care from the physician who submitted the claim.
 Until you call the insurance company and answer their brief questions, they will not release payment to our office.
-Since payment is ultimately the patient's responsibility, we will be forced to send you a bill for your portion, as well as, the insurance company's portion.
+Since payment is ultimately the patient's responsibility, we will be forced to send you a bill for your portion, as well as the insurance company's portion.
 You will then have to call them and seek reimbursement directly from them.

 I received a notice in the mail from my insurance company requesting information from my primary doctor before they can pay for my visit.
 What should I do, and why is this important?